 The Rough Order of Costs included in this section are calculated using costing data derived from a number of projects completed within the last ten years.
-Escalation costs have been added to the analysed project costs so the listed rates are current as of the last quarter of 2017.
+Escalation costs have been added to the analysed project costs so the listed rates are current as of the third quarter of 2021.